 New York City Independent Film Festival (NYCIndieFF) will hold a physical festival this year.
-Masks and social distancing will be mandatory and observed throughout.
-But we are determined to be a celebration of the Independent Filmmaker, documentaries, short and feature-length films and animation.
+We will celebrate the Independent Filmmaker, documentaries, short and feature-length films and animation.
 Whether a submission is comedic, dramatic, or something in between, The NYCIndieFF is eager to embrace fresh ideas and storytelling.

 Home of the NYC Indie Awards the festival aims to discover the Artist Filmmaker, showcasing them to the entertainment industry and the NYC public.
 All NYCIndieFF screenings take place in the historic center of NYC, Time Square which is the perfect home for an event geared toward creating incredible opportunities for independent voices.

 NYCIndieFF honors the Best in Category which includes Best Narrative Feature, Best Documentary, Best Short Documentary, Best Short Narrative, Best Super Short, Best Covid Diaries, as well as Best Director and Best Screenplay.

 NYCIndieFF provides a showcase for the best in independent cinema, including short films, feature films, music videos, and animated works.
 With panels, parties and a week-long gathering of fellow indie filmmakers NYCIndieFF is the place to be June 11 to June 18, 2023 This dates may move to accommodate any and all government regulations.

 Submit now to be a part of all the excitement and join our community of Filmmakers from around the world.
 See in this year in NYC in 2023!!

 Trophies and certificates are awarded to all winners.
 Some of the confirmed prizes for 2022 are!

 InkTip: Where everyone goes for scripts and writers.